 If you have a complaint about the performance of a certified translator or interpreter, you should discuss the complaint with the practitioner directly or with the language service provider that employs them.
 If you are still having difficulty resolving a problem, you can write to NAATI to seek advice.

-If your complaint is about the results or your test (or assessment), the first step is to request a paid review of your result.
-NAATI will not enter correspondence about test or assessment results outside of this process.
+If you have a complaint about your test results or your test (or assessment), the first step is to request a paid review of your result through your myNAATI account.
+NAATI will not enter into correspondence about test or assessment results outside of this process.

+Complaints can be made confidentially but this may prevent us from investigating and resolving the complaint.
 NAATI will not normally investigate complaints that are based on hearsay or do not contain specific information or evidence.
-Again, we will contact you to discuss this if this is the case.
+If we need more information to support the resolution of your complaint, we will contact you to discuss further.

 In terms of the specific process we follow to deal with a complaint, please see section 5.